 According to the ASPS, in the last 20 years, the number of plastic surgery procedures done for women increased 540% and 325% for men.
 So it makes sense that people who want cosmetic procedures may want to see if their health insurance policy will cover it.

-But most elective procedures are not covered by health insurance policies because they are optional.
+But most elective procedures are not covered by insurance policies because they are optional.
 Also, most procedures are not considered medically necessary to maintain one’s quality of life.

 Some procedures that are not usually covered include: